Jason Roy

-Jason Jonathan Roy (born 21 July 1990) is an English cricketer who plays for England in One Day International (ODI) and Twenty20 International (T20I) cricket, and previously played for the Test team.
-In domestic cricket, he represents Surrey, and has played in multiple Twenty20 leagues, including for Gujarat Lions, Delhi Daredevils Paarl royals(SA 20) and the Sunrisers Hyderabad in the Indian Premier League.
+Jason Jonathan Roy (born 21 July 1990) is an English cricketer who played for England in One Day International (ODI) and Twenty20 International (T20I) cricket, and previously played for the Test team.
+In domestic cricket, he represents Surrey, and has played in multiple Twenty20 leagues around the world.

 Born in South Africa, Roy moved to England as a child.
 He made his T20I debut in 2014, his ODI debut in 2015, and played for the Test team in 2019.
 He was part of the England team that won the 2019 Cricket World Cup.

-Roy plays as a right-handed opening batsman.
-He holds the England record for highest ODI score (180 against Australia during England's 2018 tour, and, along with Alex Hales, holds the England record for highest ODI partnership: 256* against Sri Lanka during their 2016 tour of England.
-He was the first batsman to be given out for obstructing the field in T20I history.
+Roy plays as a right-handed opening batter.
+Along with Alex Hales, he holds the England record for highest ODI partnership, of 256* against Sri Lanka during their 2016 tour of England, and previously held the England record for highest ODI score (180 against Australia during England's 2018 tour).
+Roy was the first batter to be given out for obstructing the field in T20Is.

 Early career

-Having moved to England along with his family from South Africa when he was 10 years old, he attended The Hawthorns School for a few years, then Whitgift School.
-Whilst at Whitgift School, he played with future Surrey Teammate and England test opener Rory Burns who is the same age as him.
+Having moved to England along with his family from South Africa when he was 10 years old, he attended The Hawthorns School for a few years then Whitgift School.
+Whilst at Whitgift, he played with future Surrey teammate and England Test opener Rory Burns, who is the same age.
 He also played for local club Reigate Priory Cricket Club within Surrey.
 He represented Surrey in age group cricket from Under-11 through to Under-19 and Academy level.
 He took part in the Surrey Under-19 tour to South Africa in 2007, where he top-scored for Surrey with an innings of 51 in a one-day match against Western Province Under-19s.

-He was a member of the 2008 intake of players to the Pemberton Greenish Surrey Academy, and on 15 June 2007 made a decisive contribution on his one-day debut for the Surrey second team, scoring 48 from 33 balls in a Second XI Trophy match against Hampshire which Surrey won by 3 runs.
+He was a member of the 2008 intake of players to the Pemberton Greenish Surrey Academy, and on 15 June 2007 made a decisive contribution on his one-day debut for the Surrey second team, scoring 48 from 33 balls in a Second XI Trophy match against Hampshire, which Surrey won by 3 runs.

 Roy made no further appearances for the Surrey second team in 2007, but was selected to represent the South at Under-17 level in the ECB Regional Festival, held at Loughborough in July 2007, where he played in three matches, against the West, Midlands and North.

 In the 2008 season, Roy established himself in the Surrey second team.
 In his debut in the Second XI Championship, Roy scored 88 from 89 balls against a Hampshire attack which included the South African Test match bowler Nantie Hayward, having come to the crease with Surrey in trouble at 89–4.